Mercury vs Wise vs Relay (2026) — Best US Business Bank for Non-Residents | USLLCGlobal

 The frustration is real, and the rules genuinely changed between 2023 and 2025.
 Mercury tightened its address policy.
 Wise stopped accepting new personal accounts in some countries but kept Wise Business open via LLC.
 Relay quietly emerged as the agency favourite.
 None of the three banks publishes a clear "here's what actually gets approved" document, so non-residents are left reverse-engineering policy from rejection emails.

 What follows is what we see every week in our own pipeline at USLLCGlobal.
-We help people through this exact step in our $549 Business Ready package, so the patterns below are not theory.
+We help people through this exact step in our $549 Business Ready package (a brand-new LLC, EIN and bank onboarding help), and faster still with a ready-made LLC that already has its EIN — so the patterns below are not theory.

 The headline numbers, in one table.
 We'll unpack the "maybe" cells in each bank's section below.